joeybright/key-value-store-gen/README.md

 # key-value-store-gen

-A package for generating code that makes it easy to integrate with key-value stores through ports.
+A package for generating code that makes it easy to integrate with key-value stores through ports

 ## What is This?